breadchris/btstack-fuzz/blog/sdp.md

 ## Notable Features
 * The SDP `server` handles remote queries of the SDP database which contains information for all registered services for the device.
 For example...
+  * Each Bluetooth protocol is assigned a specific number defined by the specification: https://www.bluetooth.com/specifications/assigned-numbers/service-discovery/
+  * Higher level applications register themselves to the `server` via the internal SDP API the server exposes (as seen here in btstack for PAN: ).
+These applications identify themselves to remote devices using `service class identifiers` (Bluez: https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/lib/sdp.h#n78)
+  * Each of these higher level protocols use different `data elements` (below) to convey to a remote device how the application is configured (metadata about the bluetooth application), these are identified by `service attribute definitions` (seen here in Bluez: https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/lib/sdp.h#n250).
+For example, here is the SDP registration specification for PAN.
+We can see btstack specifically parsing an RFCOMM SDP entry: `examples/sdp_rfcomm_query.c`
 * The SDP `client` performs queries and parses their response
 * There are three different queries which can be performed: (TODO fill in these details)
   * ServiceSearchRequest